Rishaan-code/ECE319K-Lab7-ADC-SPI-Display/README.md

 ### Fixed Point Display
 OutFix takes the integer position value (0 to 2000) and formats it as X.XXX cm for the LCD.
-No floating point involved -- the whole and fractional parts are split with integer division and
+No floating point involved.
+The whole and fractional parts are split with integer division and
 modulo: